NI/AI

 16.09.2022 (MKC)

-The works on display are generated at MidJourney.
-It’s an AI-powered program that turns text into an image.
-Knowing the binary system, for the cyber world which means one human word, the result is fascinating which is obtained in one click.
-Not every picture is the best.
-The quality of the words determines the quality of the image, but it is also a projection of the narrator’s imagination.
+The exhibited works are generated by MidJourney, an AI-powered program that translates text into images.
+Operating on the binary system, wherein each human word equates to a specific code, the program yields fascinating results with just a single click.
+Not every resulting image is extraordinary; the quality of the words dictates the quality of the image.
+Yet, it remains a reflection of the narrator’s imagination.

 The story goes like this: